-Landings/Biomass Ratios
+Landings/ Biomass Ratios

-Using STACFIS reported landings and Canadian spring survey biomass index, estimates of Relative F were calculated for White Hake in Div.
+Using STACFIS-reported landings and the Canadian spring survey biomass index, estimates of Relative F were calculated for White Hake in Div.
 3NO and Div.
 3NOPs.
 Relative fishing mortality (Rel.
-F = NAFO reported landings/Can. spring biomass) declined to its lowest level in 1999-2001, increased to a high peak in 2002-2003 supported by the very large 1999 year-class, then declined to its lowest level by 2011 (Fig. 8).
+F = NAFO-reported landings/Can. spring biomass) declined to low levels in 1999-2001, increased to a high peak in 2002-2003 supported by the very large 1999 year-class, then declined to its lowest levels in 2011-2014 (Fig. 9).
 Relative F was higher in Div.
 3NO than in Subdiv.
 3Ps during 2002-2003, because of new directed fisheries for White Hake by EU-Spain, EU-Portugal, and Russia; coupled with very low recruitment after 1999.